Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Local Divergence and Discrepancy

-While all previous upper bounds on the local divergence are functions of the expansion, the degree and/or the number of nodes \cite{RSW98,FS09,BCFFS11}, \thmref{divergencebalancing} establishes that the local $2$-divergence is essentially independent of any graph parameter.
-Additionally, the local $1$-divergence is always lower bounded by the diameter of graph $G$ (cf.~\cite{FS09}).
+While all previous upper bounds on the local divergence are increasing in the expansion, the degree, and/or the number of nodes \cite{RSW98,FS09,BCFFS11},\thmref{divergencebalancing} reveals that the local $2$-divergence is essentially independent of any graph parameter.
+On the other hand, the local $1$-divergence is always lower bounded by the diameter of graph $G$ (cf.~\cite{FS09}).
+We continue with the proof of \thmref{divergencebalancing}.